History

 1986

-A bar was build in the basement of Langezijds
+A bar was built in the basement of Langezijds

 September 1986